Foliations by critical surfaces of the Hawking energy in asymptotically flat initial data sets: Introduction and Main Results

 for some real parameter $\lambda$. \end{definition} Previously studied in \cite{Alex, diaz2023local, rigidiaz}, these surfaces are well adapted to the Hawking energy: they have positivity and rigidity properties under the dominant energy condition \cite{rigidiaz} (items \ref{item:nonneg} and \ref{item:rigidity} of list above).

-In the dynamical setting, local foliations by Hawking surfaces near a point were constructed in \cite{diaz2023local}, where the small-sphere limit was also analyzed.
-At the other extreme, Friedrich’s Ph.D. thesis \cite{Friedrich2020}, building on the Willmore foliation framework \cite{willflat}, established large-scale foliations near infinity.
+In the dynamical setting, local foliations by Hawking surfaces near a point were constructed in~\cite{diaz2023local}, where the small-sphere limit was also analyzed.
+At the other extreme, Friedrich’s Ph.D. thesis \cite{Friedrich2020}, building on the Willmore foliation framework of Lamm, Metzger, and Schulze \cite{willflat}, established large-scale foliations near infinity using the same perturbative and implicit-function-theorem method developed in their work.

 Beyond monotonicity and the large-sphere limit, an important complementary question for foliations at infinity is whether such a foliation also recovers a natural center of mass.
-In the time–symmetric case, Huisken–Yau showed that the CMC foliation yields the Hamiltonian center of mass \cite{HY}, and Eichmair–Koerber proved the analogous statement for the Willmore foliation \cite{willcen}.
+In the time–symmetric case, Huisken–Yau showed that the CMC foliation yields the Hamiltonian center of mass \cite{HY}, and Eichmair–Koerber under more restrictive assumptions proved the analogous statement for the Willmore foliation \cite{willcen}.
 This prompts the question: under what additional symmetry or decay conditions does a foliation by Hawking surfaces become asymptotically centered, and does its coordinate center coincide, in the dynamical setting, with the spacetime (STCMC) center of mass introduced by Cederbaum and Sakovich \cite{STCMC}?

 This paper has two goals: to extend the Eichmair–Koerber foliation \cite{eichko} to dynamical data, and to establish the main physical properties of the Hawking energy along the resulting surfaces.
 We construct global foliations by Hawking surfaces in asymptotically Schwarzschild ends and analyze their principal features: existence, uniqueness, and asymptotic center.
 Along these foliations, the Hawking energy is positive, satisfies the large–sphere limit, admits a rigidity statement, and under further technical hypotheses is monotone.
 Under weaker assumptions, we also construct an on–center family of Hawking surfaces, which is not a foliation in general, but still satisfies positivity and the large–sphere limit.
 Taken together with the positivity and rigidity theory of \cite{rigidiaz} and the small–sphere limit of \cite{Haw}, our results show that, subject to technical assumptions, the Hawking energy satisfies the five main physical criteria for a quasi-local energy: four on Hawking surfaces and the small-sphere limit along light-cone cuts.